-The District's approach to the 2018-19 budget focused on current and expanding programs and capital improvements utilizing fiscal resources necessary for funding.
+The District's approach to the 2019-20 budget focused on current and expanding programs and capital improvements utilizing fiscal resources necessary for funding.
+Unaware of the COVID19 Public Health Emergency Order restrictions and resulting program/rental closures that would occur in March 2020, the District reacted quickly to reduce expenditures.
 The District continues to leverage remaining property tax revenue, expand partnerships with community organizations, evaluate appropriate user fee policies, maintain and expand grant opportunities, seek new revenue sources, and operate effectively and efficiently.
 The District remains committed to this strategy in the delivery of relevant services that support and create community within the City of Citrus Heights, Foothill Farms, Antelope, and unincorporated areas within the County of Sacramento.

-Guiding Principles 2018-19 Budget
+Guiding Principles 2019-20 Budget